Independent Assurance Initiative · Est. 2026

 Anchor standard: MIQE 2.0 (Bustin et al. 2025)

-Independent reconstruction of fold changes via the 2^−ΔΔCt method from submitted per-replicate Cq values.
-Evaluates reference gene stability, statistical methodology, and methodological provenance against MIQE 2.0 expectations.
+Independent reconstruction of fold changes via 2^−ΔΔCt from submitted per-replicate Cq values.
+Evaluates reference gene stability, statistical methodology, and MIQE 2.0 provenance.

 Stable v1.1